Latent learning: episodic memory complements parametric learning by enabling flexible reuse of experiences: Background

 \para{Using memory of prior contexts in agents \& language models:} Several prior works in RL focused on the benefit of retrieving memory of past contexts to help adapt to present ones \citep[e.g.,][]{ritter18been,pritzel2017neural,goyal2022retrieval,humphreys2022large}.
 More recently, there has been substantial interest in retrieving related training documents to improve test time performance in LMs.
 Seminal work on Retrieval Augmented Generation \citep[RAG;][]{lewis2020retrieval} showed that retrieving Wikipedia articles, and adding them to the context\footnote{The full RAG strategy involves additional marginalization over multiple documents, etc.; however, each document is effectively just prepended to the context.}, could substantially improve language model responses.
-More recent works have used retrieved documents to fine-tune the models \citep{hardt2024testtime,hubotter2025efficiently} or explored incorporating retrieval into the context throughout training \citep[e.g.,][]{khattab2020colbert,borgeaud2022improving}.
+More recent works have used retrieved documents to fine-tune the models \citep{hardt2024testtime,hubotter2025efficiently}, explored incorporating retrieval into the context throughout training \citep[e.g.,][]{khattab2020colbert,borgeaud2022improving}, or allowed active retrieval via use of tools like web search \citep[e.g.][]{schick2023toolformer}.

 However, these works have generally \emph{not} focused on which particular modes of generalization would be supported by retrieval vs. parametric learning; indeed, in many cases the retrieved examples might contain the test answer verbatim, and fine-tuning on them would work equally well.
 Our work highlights the unique role that retrieval can play in ameliorating certain failures of generalization from parametric learning alone---and provides a complementary perspective on understanding the benefits of common techniques like RAG.